-- Action 2 Establish protocols for wading bird surveys that park staff or volunteers can complete on a quarterly basis. - Action 3 Improve the monitoring of listed species within the park, while improving the record keeping and database of occurrences.
+- Action 1 Implement established monitoring protocols for Bachman's sparrow (Aimophila aestivalis) based on FWC's standard callback monitoring. - Action 2 Establish surveys that park staff or volunteers can complete on a yearly basis. - Action 3 Improve the monitoring of listed species within the park, while improving the record keeping and database of occurrences.